tryscer/flock/flock-music.md

 	“Is that what it’s saying?” laughs Eleanore.
 	“Uhuh,” says Barry.
 When he doesn’t notice, his Alabama accent slips through.
 “Let’s take a little detour.”
 	“If we’re late to my first show ever I’m killing ya,” I tell him.

-	“Execuse me,” says Barry.
-He’s walked over to the stall, where the lady is sweating at the caulderon.
-	“You can’t stand here,” she says, ladling.
-“That’s a nickel and a dime and you give it to Larry there!”
-	“Excuse me,” repeats Barry.
-	“I told you, you can’t stand here, hon.”
-	“Do you perchance have a Coke?”
-	“Go stand in line, boy!”
-	“I just need a coke,” says Barry, very rationally.
-“Then I’ll be on my way.”
-	The vendor eyes him.
-	“Fine.”
-She reaches into a bucket under the stand.
-	“Last cold Coke of the day,” she says.
-	“Must be my lucky day,” says Barry.
-He’s trying to pop the cap open.
-	“Let’s come back already!”
-I say.
-	“Alright, Alice, keep your shirt on.”
-	“Fresh!”
+==getting the coke==

+Over the past hour I have come to a decision.
+During the show, I will wait for that tingle in my underwear that Eleanore warned me about.
+At that moment I will reach into my handbag and throw my extra pair of panties onto the stage.
+It will be my rite of passage into adulthood.

-The tent is the largest thing on the fairground, a big baloon in stripes of red and white, radiating sunlight, its flaps raised to welcome patrons.
+The tent is the largest thing on the fairground, a big balloon in stripes of red and white, radiating sunlight, its flaps raised to welcome patrons.
 Inside, it looks cool and dark, and rows and rows of seats are already filling with teenagers and families.
 	“Hey you white kids\!”
 	The two policemen stand at the rear of the tent, just behind the last row, in matching khaki shirts and pants and matching straw campaign hats.
-One is redheaded, lanky; the other, the older one talking to us, has a wooden batton stuffed in his leather belt.
+One is redheaded, lanky; the other, the older one talking to us, has a wooden baton stuffed in his leather belt.
 On his shoulder there’s a patch that reads “Sic Semper Tyrranis.”
 	“Hey you white kids!
 Come stand next to us!”
  	We do.
 	“What are you kids doing here today?”